Gminorscale/ReaperUnrealBridge/README.md

 ## Quick Install

 1. Copy the `ReaperUnrealBridge` folder into your project’s `Plugins/` directory.
-2. Delete any `Intermediate/` and `Binaries/` folders inside the copied plugin (they’re build leftovers and will be recreated).
-3. Open or restart Unreal.
+2. Open or restart Unreal.
 The plugin is picked up and built automatically.
-4. In the editor: **Edit → Plugins**, search for **ReaperUnrealBridge**, and make sure it’s enabled.
+3. In the editor: **Edit → Plugins**, search for **ReaperUnrealBridge**, and make sure it’s enabled.

 That’s it.
 No project settings, no Game Instance setup.